colbyj/bride-of-frankensystem/docs/building/storing_custom_data.rst

 When you later read the row back, ``events`` is already a JavaScript array — no ``JSON.parse`` needed.

-For sending multiple rows in one request (batch insert) and for form-encoded POSTs, see :doc:`/reference/custom_tables`.
+For fast-paced tasks, you can also collect rows locally and send them in one request at the end (batch insert); see :doc:`/reference/custom_tables` for batch inserts and form-encoded POSTs.

 Reading Data Back
 -----------------

+Reading is useful when a page needs the participant's earlier rows — to display a score, show performance feedback, or check whether a practice block met a threshold before continuing.
 A GET request to ``/table/<name>`` returns a JSON array of all rows belonging to the current participant:

 .. code-block:: javascript